resteasy/gRPCtoJakartaREST-archetype/README.md

-gRPCtoJAXRS_archetype takes the GAV of an existing Jakarta RESTful Web Services project, called the **target project**, and creates a new project which can generate a WAR with all of the pieces needed to interface between a gRPC client and the target project.
+gRPCtoJAXRS_archetype takes the GAV of an existing Jakarta RESTful Web Services project, called the **target project**, and creates a new project which can generate a WAR with all of the pieces needed to interface between a gRPC client and a copy of the target project.
 We will refer to the generated project as the corresponding **gRPCtoJkRWS project**.

+### Creating the gRPCtoJkRWS project

 To create a gRPCtoJkRWS project from an existing project, the archetype needs several pieces of information: